SergiyKochenko/ProjectTwo/README.md

 </ol>
 <h2>Acknowledgments</h2>
 <ul dir="auto">
-<li>My mentor Jubril Akolade for his feedback, advice, guidance and support.</li>
+<li>Special thanks to my class mates and class teacher Irene Neville, advice guidance and support.</li>
 <li>My family for supporting me, advice with design , help with testing, and for giving me some kids free time to work on my project.</li>
 </ul>